Tandem clustering with invariant coordinate selection: Highlighting the relevance of ICS in case of low-dimensional cluster structure

 and

-converge in distribution to standard Gaussian distributions when $d$ goes to infinity with some constants $c$ and $c_{\bs W}>0$.
-Moreover, the expectations of the differences of the Mahalanobis distances remain bounded when $d$ goes to infinity. \end{prop}
+converge in distribution to standard Gaussian distributions as $d$ goes to infinity with some constants $c$ and $c_{\bs W}>0$.
+Moreover, the expectations of the differences of the Mahalanobis distances remain bounded as $d$ goes to infinity. \end{prop}

 The proof is similar to the proof of Proposition 1 in \cite{archimbaud2018CSDA} and is not detailed further.
-The key element of the proof is that the dimension $l \leq q-1$ of the subspace of interest is fixed (where $q$ denotes the number of groups) while the total number of dimensions $d$ is growing to infinity, which means that the number of noise dimensions $d-l \geq d-q+1$ is also growing to infinity.
-In the noise dimensions, the expectation of the difference of distances does not differ but its variance inflates and masks the difference in expectation in the subspace of interest.
-If the relevant subspace of dimension $l$ is known, it is easy to avoid the problem of the $d-l$ noise dimensions by projecting the data set on this subspace and calculating a distance based only on the relevant $l$ dimensions.
-This is exactly what ICS is all about, providing the data-analyst with the ability to select a subspace revealing the clusters in an unsupervised way, and to project the data on this subspace.
+The key element of the proof lies in the fixed dimension $l \leq q-1$ of the subspace of interest (where $q$ denotes the number of groups), while the total number of dimensions $d$ grows to infinity.
+This implies that the number of dimensions $d-l \geq d-q+1$ in which there is no cluster structure is also increasing to infinity.
+In these dimensions, the expectation of the difference of distances remains bounded as $d$ goes to infinity, whereas its variance inflates and masks the difference in expectation in the subspace of interest.
+If the relevant subspace of dimension $l$ is known, the issue arising from the $d-l$ irrelevant dimensions can be addressed by projecting the data set onto that subspace and computing distances based only on the relevant $l$ dimensions.
+This is exactly what ICS is all about, offering the data-analyst the capability to identify a subspace revealing the clusters (in an unsupervised way), and to project the data onto it.
+Note that Proposition~\ref{propMD} describes a property at the distribution level for $d \rightarrow \infty$, while this paper primarily focuses on the sample setting with $d < n$.
+At the sample level, it is still possible to satisfy $d < n$ if $d$ increases to infinity as long as $n$ increases at a faster rate.

-For illustration of the above discussion, Figure~\ref{fig:intro} demonstrates that dimension reduction can already be useful for $k$means clustering in two dimensions.
-It shows an example of two groups, with 850 observations generated from the distribution $\mathcal{N}_{d=2}(0,\bo I_d)$ and 150 observations from $\mathcal{N}_{d=2}(\bo (10,0)^\top,\bo I_d)$.
-The difference between the groups lies in the first dimension while the second dimension contains only noise.
+To illustrate the above discussion, Figure~\ref{fig:intro} highlights the utility of dimension reduction for $k$means clustering in two dimensions.
+The example features two groups: 850 observations generated from the distribution $\mathcal{N}_{d=2}(0,\bo I_d)$ and 150 observations from $\mathcal{N}_{d=2}(\bo (10,0)^\top,\bo I_d)$.
+The distinction between the groups is apparent in the first dimension, while the second dimension carries no structure.